-We have been so blessed with clear air and blue skies during this adventure.
+We had been blessed with clear air and blue skies during much of our adventure.
 According to weather reports, back home the smoke was heavy over our area, and we were very weary of it when we left.
 We also enjoyed beautiful weather during the day’s drive, marred only by some wind during portions of it.

 We arrived at the Jerome Walmart a few minutes before 1600 hours.
 After setting up the coach for our stay, I headed to the store to buy a few things we needed and couldn’t find in Evanston’s Walmart.
 After about a half hour, when the groceries were put away, I took my regular walk around the Walmart property.

 Big Blue at the Jerome, Idaho Walmart for the night.

 We spent the afternoon in the coach.
 I edited photos and wrote this travelogue and Lavonne spent much time on her laptop, too.
 It was warm, and we ran the air conditioners to stay comfy.
 After sundown, things cooled down nicely outside.